swang41/Jalpc/_posts/2020-12-07-WEEK1-Predict-Future-Sales-continued.md

     2. Lag ...
 Lagged item_cnt_month for month/shop/item
     3. Date ...
 Month
     4. Price ...
 Average and variance of price for month/shop/item

+Note: Switching to google colab from kaggle notebook for more consistent performance.

 ## Result:

 * __Current baseline model: 0.986(public score)__